-5. Transient Students
+6. Transient/Visiting Students

-A student enrolled and seeking a degree at another college or university may enroll as a "transient student" and upon the student's request, the credits earned will be forwarded to their "home" institution.
-An Application for Admission should be filed along with an official transcript from the institution to which the credit should be sent as well as immunization records.
+A student enrolled and seeking a degree at another college or university may enroll as a "transient/visiting student" and upon the student's request the credits earned will be forwarded to their "home" institution.
+Depending on course requirements, transient/ visiting students may need to provide unofficial documentation to prove prerequisites have been met.
+Once transient students earn over sixteen hours, they are encouraged to visit with an advisor on the ASUN campuses.

-6. Transfer Students
+7. Transfer Students

 A student may transfer from another accredited college or university and seek a degree at Arkansas State University-Newport.
 Transfer students must complete an Application for Admissions.
-In addition, they must provide an official transcript from each accredited college or university attended; proof of two doses of immunization for Measles, Mumps, and Rubella; and placement scores if they are not transferring credit for College Algebra and Freshman English I (or their equivalent).
+In addition, they must provide an official transcript from each accredited college or university attended; proof of two separate doses of immunization for Measles, Mumps, and Rubella; and placement scores if they are not transferring credit for College Algebra and Freshman English I (or their equivalent).

-7. Academic Clemency\
+8. Academic Clemency

 Academic clemency is a one time, irrevocable recalculation of grade point average and credit hours toward graduation to be based only on work done after a 5 year separation from college.
 This provision is made for undergraduate students who have gained maturity through extended experience outside higher education institutions.
+Requirements to be satisfied by a student prior to